 |vSphere Web Access||vSphere Web Access is only experimentally supported in VMware ESX.||ESXi 4.x VMware ESXi does not support web access at this time.
 ESXi 5.x The vSphere Web Client provides a browser-based alternative to the traditional vSphere Client, enabling you to connect by browser to an ESXi host directly or indirectly through a vCenter Server|

 |Licensing||For licensing information, see the VMware Sphere Editions Comparison.||For licensing information, see the ESXi 4.x VMware Sphere Editions Comparison.
 ESXi 5.x VMware vSphere 5.0 Licensing, Pricing and Packaging.|

 |Diagnostics and Troubleshooting||VMware ESX Service Console can be used to issue command that can help diagnose and repair support issues with the server.||VMware ESXi has several ways to enable support of the product:

 Tech Support Mode, which allows low-level access to the system so that advanced diagnostic commands can be issues.
 For more information, see Using Tech Support Mode in ESXi 4.1 and ESXi 5.0 (1017910).

 The ESXi Shell is primarily intended for use in break-fix scenarios.
 These are exceptional cases which cannot be handled through the vSphere client or remote CLI tools such as vCLI or PowerCLI.
-For more information see, Using ESXi Shell in ESXi 5.0 (2004746).
+For more information see, Using ESXi Shell in ESXi 5.0 and 5.1 (2004746).